Noroff-FEU-Assignments/project-exam-2-7oiden/README.md

 ## Acknowledgments

-Thanks to Dennis Alekseev for performing a code review of my code.
+Thanks to my fellow student Dennis Alekseev for performing a code review of my code.